SLASHEM-Extended/SLASHEM-Extended/readme.txt

--fixed bug 1258358: No autoconf support for key handlers -fixed bug 1244468: different spitting venom when polymorph -fixed bug 1179557: Found egg marked (laid by you)
+-fixed bug 1258358: No autoconf support for key handlers -fixed bug 1244468: different spitting venom when polymorph -fixed bug 1179557: Found egg marked (laid by you) -fixed bug 1206099: Torches are not extinguished with rust traps

 See history.txt for changes made in previous versions.